xccao/crisprDBA/README.md

 # crisprDBA

-We propose CRISPR-DBA, a Bayesian-based neural network framework to address this challenge.
-Instead of introducing new parameters to simulate model uncertainty, the proposed method is the first neural network-based machine learning model that utilizes dropout layer information to extract distribution of off-target cleavage activities for CRISPR/Cas gRNAs.
-It also outperforms an existing probabilistic model in confidence performance.
-The three key features of the proposed method include 1) the ability to generate trustworthy predictions by providing extra confidence readings of prediction; 2) reduction of complexity compared to approaches equipped with similar functionality; 3) adaptability in terms of being able to utilise existing model architectures developed in the field.
+CRISPR-DBA is a Bayesian-based neural network framework designed to address the challenge of off-target effects that may arise from the low specificity of certain guide RNAs (gRNAs).
+Instead of introducing new parameters to simulate model uncertainty, this method represents the first neural network-based machine learning model that utilizes dropout layer information to extract the distribution of off-target cleavage activities for CRISPR/Cas gRNAs.
+Furthermore, it outperforms existing probabilistic models in terms of confidence performance.
+The proposed method offers three key advantages:
+1) it generates reliable predictions by providing additional confidence estimates;
+2) it reduces complexity compared to other approaches with similar functionality;
+3) it is adaptable, as it leverages existing model architectures developed within the field.

 PREREQUISITE
 ------------